 But don’t forget….for your favorite dog…

-Perfect Prime Rib Roast with Red Wine Jus Recipe
+Perfect Prime Rib Recipe with Red Wine Jus

 Recipe adapted from Cooks Illustrated.